• ROENFR

 Art.
 36 – The mandate of a member of the CES Plenary is 4 years and may be renewed.

 Art.
-37 – (1) Under the provisions of Article 13 paragraph (1) and paragraph (2), correlated with the provisions of Article 15 paragraph (3) and paragraph (4) of Law no. 248/2013, republished, with subsequent amendments and completions, persons who meet the following conditions may acquire the status of member of the Plenary of the Economic and Social Council:
+37 – (1) Under the provisions of Article 13 paragraph (1) and paragraph (2), correlated with the provisions of Article 15 paragraph (3) and paragraph (4) of Law no. 248/2013, republished, with subsequent amendments and completions, the following persons may acquire the status of member of the Plenary of the Economic and Social Council:

 a) are appointed/designated in writing by the representative employer and trade union confederations at the national level, respectively by the prime minister, at the proposal of the relevant ministry, for the associative structures of civil society;